Anderson Valley · Mendocino County, California

 Senior debt — 50–60%

-Full financial model, development timeline, and capital stack detail available to qualified investors.
+Full financial model, development timeline, and partnership structure available to qualified partners.

 GB